cjpatton/crypto/README.txt

     - Look into SIMD instructions on x86.

-aes.{h,c} TODO
+aes.{h,c}

-  Implementation of the AES-256 block cipher.
+  Public domain implementation of the AES-128 blockcipher, optimized for x86.
+Modified to be used as the base cipher for AEZ.

 sha1.{h,c} (not my own)